Timothy C. Hain, MD Page last modified: July 23, 2013

 Table 1 summarizes the available literature about MDDS.
 It is a disorder that mainly affects women (87%) in their mid 40's.
-Except in California where men are also affected, (the site of Dr. Cha's study), most individuals with MDDS are women who go on a 7-day cruise.
+Except in California where more men are affected, (the site of Dr. Cha's study), almost all individuals with MDDS are women who go on a 7-day cruise.
 After getting off the boat, or "debarking" (debarquement), they develop a rocking sensation, as if they are still on the boat.
 The rocking sensation may persist for months or even years !
 Most people seem to have it for a month or less though -- our study largely recruited people with longer duration symptoms, 3.5 years was the mean (Hain et al, 1999)

 Table 2: Features Distinguishing MDDS from Land-sickness (LDS)

 2 days maximum